Honesty, open-mindedness, willingness

 The following statement can be found in Appendix 2.
 It is entitled “Spiritual Experience.”
 It can be found on p.568 of the 4th edition of The Big Book.

 Through a disrupted early education, I had no idea what the word “indispensable” even meant.
 I had to look it up.
 I discovered that indispensable means “essential.”
-I was then shocked to discover that “essential” is defined as “absolutely necessary.”
-That put a very different spin on my attitude to honesty, open-mindedness and willingness.
+I was then shocked to discover that “essential” is defined as “absolutely necessary” in the dictionary.
+That put a very different spin on my attitude to honesty, open-mindedness, and willingness.

 AA: – an acronym for Attitude Adjustment

 What an ego-deflating process it was!
-I had to admit that my best alcoholic thinking and attitudes were entirely warped!
+I had to admit that my best alcoholic thinking and attitudes were entirely twisted by a complete inability to be honest with myself!
 I had to let go of the idea that the Big Book was some kind of amateur self-help book.
-If I was to recover, it would become necessary to stop rejecting everything in the Big Book.
+If I were to recover, it would become necessary to stop rejecting everything in the Big Book.

 This was especially true regarding my prejudice against God and religion.
 I had to stop judging what I saw as outdated Christian principles.
 AA continues to help millions of alcoholics get happily sober.
-My dishonesty, closed-mindedness and willfulness kept me relapsing in AA for thirteen years.
+My dishonesty, closed-mindedness, and willfulness kept me relapsing in AA for more than a decade.

 I had to reconsider my attitude to the twelve steps and the H.O.W. of the program.
 This humbling moment came not through any personal virtue